 One of the questions I get asked by people who are considering their first board appointment is how and whether their executive experience is relevant at board level.
 This is a great question to ask and goes some way to inform the way you articulate your value at board level.

 A vast number of skills and level of experience are valued at board level.
 It is not just those with existing board experience or past CEOs who get appointed to boards, the vast majority of board members have neither past NED experience or were CEOs.
 But, let’s be honest, not every organisation is going to value every skill-set and some organisations will require more board experience than others.
 The key to your successful appointment begins by ensuring you balance your aspirations against the reality of your appointment.
 That is, ensuring that the sort of board you want to be appointed to will actually appoint you.
-If you can do this then you stand a far greater chance of becoming a Non Executive Director (NED).
+If you can do this then you stand a far greater chance of becoming a Non-Executive Director (NED).

 I want to spend some time in this article considering how your experience is valuable at board level.
-This will in turn help you understand the sort of organisation that is likely to appoint you.
+This will, in turn, help you understand the sort of organisation that is likely to appoint you.

 The first thing to do is to clearly define what your primary skill set is.
 Many are tempted to state that they offer any number of highly transferable skills.
 They may, but by stating this you water down your pitch.
 So, it is of paramount importance for you to be clear on the primary skill you offer a board – whether it be finance, legal, HR, Change, IT, industry experience or something else.

 The next thing to do is to articulate why this skill set is valuable at board level.
-This pitch is very different to your executive pitch and must address concerns and challenges that a board face.
+This pitch is very different from your executive pitch and must address concerns and challenges that a board face.
 It can be surprisingly easy to do.
 To help you do this think about the primary drivers of a board.
 They are (but not limited to): risk, strategy, governance and growth or influence.

 This same process should be taken regardless of your executive skill-set.
 Think about what would happen if someone like you with your skills is not on the board.
-What are the risks that an organisation exposes itself to with this omission?
-Conversely, what are the benefits that could be realised by appointing someone like you.
+What are the risks that an organisation exposes itself with this omission?
+Conversely, what are the benefits that could be realised by appointing someone like you?

 So the question I think a better question to ask is not whether your skills and experience are going to be valued at board level – they are – but rather how well you can articulate that value.
 This is one of the things Board Appointments help our members do – regardless of the scope or scale of their experience.